Graduate

 OCEA 260 Introductory Data Analysis in the Ocean and Earth Sciences

 Introduces data analysis methods regularly encountered within the ocean and earth sciences.
 Topics include: error propagation, least squares analysis, data interpolation methods, empirical orthogonal functions, and Monte Carlo methods applied to problems drawn from oceanographic and earth sciences datasets.
-Introduces and uses a high-level computing and visualization package, MATLAB.
+Introduces and uses a high-level computing and visualization package of their choice (e.g., Matlab, python, R, Julia).
 Student project consists of analysis of the student's own dataset.

 Credits